Reeves rejects suggestions Hamas attack caused by Israel’s ‘occupation’ of Gaza

 Wayne David said Israeli settlers have also been guilty of “terrorist activity” and Israel’s response to Hamas’s attack “must be proportionate”.

-He also told the event, which organisers said was being held in a mood of “sombre reflection” following the “horrors” of recent days, more UK aid should go to Palestinians who must “not be equated with Hamas”.
+He also told the event – which organisers said was being held in a mood of “sombre reflection” following the “horrors” of recent days – that more UK aid should go to Palestinians who must “not be equated with Hamas”.

+The fringe event also heard that Hamas’s assault was not a surprise after the “humanitarian nightmare” faced by Palestinians for two decades.

+Tayab Ali, director of the International Centre of Justice for Palestinians, said: “The attack in Israel comes amid an ongoing failure to grapple with the dangerous situation for Palestinians in the West Bank where Israel’s extreme-right government has escalated the brutal daily pain of occupation over the past year.”